The legals are straightforward, and shouldn't stop any one from going on or hosting a placement

 On the Unifrog Placements tool, out of an abundance of caution, if any of these apply for an in-person placement:

-Then the employer must upload a copy of their Risk Assessment into the form (if they are blocked from doing this by their organisation's firewall, the form allows for them to email it to the placement coordinator instead).
+Then the employer is asked to upload a copy of their Risk Assessment into the form (if they are blocked from doing this by their organisation's firewall, the form allows for them to email it to the placement coordinator instead; the employer can also indicate that they cannot provide the document at all, in which case they have to explain themselves, and their explanation is shown to all other parties).
 The placement coordinator can choose to give permission for the placement to happen before receiving these documents - it's totally up to them.

 Health & Safety policy